ILLUminating synthesis

 Photoactive Ligands

-Dual catalytic manifolds apply photocatalysts to harvest visible light and transfer the photon energy to transition metal complexes to trigger catalytic reactions.
-This is accompanied by drawbacks, such as complex catalytic cocktails, high catalyst loadings, and limited control of catalytic activities
+Dual catalytic manifolds apply photocatalysts that harvest visible light and transfer the photon energy to transition metal complexes, triggering bond formations.
+However, this is accompanied by drawbacks, such as complex catalytic cocktails, high catalyst loadings, and limited control of catalytic activities.

-We design photoactive ligands that allow transition metal complexes to play a dual role.
+We design photoactive ligands that activate transition metal complexes with light and tune the metals' reactivity.

 Enabling Reactions